paritosh-mahale/recipe_api/README.md

 # Recipe Api

 An rest api for managing your recipes.

-This application is build using Django
+This application is build using Django and django-rest-framework

 ## API List
 1) Register User